-With every garden comes a range of pests—some that work wonders for your crops and others that make it hard for plants to reach their fullest potential.
-One of the more common, and plentiful, pests you're likely to encounter: ants.
+With every garden comes a range of pests—some work wonders for your crops, while others make it difficult for plants to reach their full potential.
+One of the more common and plentiful pests you're likely to encounter?
+Ants.
 Wherever there's soil, you're sure to find these tiny critters scurrying about and, at times, making their way into your home.
-Generally harmless, you won't have to worry about ants eating your plants, but they can cause a little stress on your garden.
-If ants have become an issue or you simply can't stand their invasiveness Don Gabel, Director of Plant Health at the New York Botanical Garden, has a few tips.
+They won't eat your plants, but ants can damage your flowers and vegetables in other ways.

-Because older and more established ant colonies cover so much ground, getting rid of them entirely can be a challenge.
-Gabel says that because tunnels can be extensive, "forcing any substance down this network poses some difficulties since you can't truly guarantee that the substance will reach as deep into the tunnels as needed.
-Some remedies are not outright killers but only often only provide partial or temporary relief and would have to be applied several times during a season."
-So, how exactly do you tame ant beds?
-The complete solution may not exist but there are definitely ways to decrease and push out the ant population in your garden.
+Because older and more established ant colonies cover so much ground, getting rid of them entirely can be challenging.
+Gabel notes that because tunnels can be extensive, "Forcing any substance down this network poses some difficulties since you can't truly guarantee that the substance will reach as deep into the tunnels as needed.
+Some remedies are not outright killers but often only provide partial or temporary relief and would have to be applied several times during a season."

-Diatomaceous Earth, a common suggestion, works when ants come in contact with it.
-Consisting of the ground remains of a type of phytoplankton called diatoms, Diatomaceous Earth, or DE, is an abrasive dust that absorbs the oils and fats from the cuticle of an insect's exoskeleton, causing it to dry out.
-You want to buy food grade, which can be found at home improvement stores and online retailers.
-"Using a capsicum-type concoction to irritate the ants to move around will increase the likelihood that the ants will come into contact with the Diatomaceous Earth.
-Wet soils will be more conducive to insect-killing fungi that are found in most soils," says Gabel.
+Diatomaceous earth (DE), an abrasive dust, absorbs the oils and fats from the cuticle of an insect's exoskeleton and causes it to dry out.
+You want to buy a food-grade iteration, which can be found at home improvement stores and online retailers.
+Try combining the spicy essential oil method with this one.
+"Using a capsicum-type concoction to irritate the ants to move around will increase the likelihood that the ants will come into contact with the diatomaceous earth," Gabel says.